CLI Companion

 Explanation

-When you run `huggingface-cli lfs-enable-largefiles`, it performs the following actions:
+When you run `huggingface-cli lfs-enable-largefiles`, it performs the following key actions: